RTradeLtd/TxPB/README.md

 # TxPB

 `TxPB` is the main source of information for using TemporalX, and includes protocol buffer definitions, generated code, and documentation.
+If you are looking for the protocol buffer definitions, check the `pb` folder.

 We have pre-generated gRPC bindings for the following languages: